 - The plate floors act as transverse stiffeners, and their spans are reduced by the use of intercostal side girders that run longitudinally.

-- Most single bottom ships are provided with bar keel that extends along the length of the ship up to a certain waterline at the stem.
+- Most single bottom ships are provided with a bar keel that extends along the length of the ship up to a certain waterline at the stem.
 The bar is slightly protruded outside the outer bottom shell.

 - The outer bottom shell plating just adjacent to the bar keel is called Garboard strake, and its thickness is more than the thickness of the remaining bottom shell.